 He laughed.
 His happy, careless laugh that I hadn't heard in what felt like years.
 "It's alright.
 All the best memories are here," he grinned, tapping the side of his head.

-Yeah, well, mine are on a 1TB hard drive.
+Yeah, well, mine are on a 4TB hard drive.
 Seems a lot less volatile, if you ask me.

 By the time we met up with the Varia, it was dark, and the effects of this oh-so-miraculous pill had started to wear off.
-I couldn't help but double over slightly.
+I couldn't help but double over slightly; my injuries had barely begun to heal - and I'd ripped them right open.
 And plus, I was saddle sore.
 What a pain in the ass.

 "Hey Serena, Squalo's just up ahead," Dino called, pointing.
 "You see him?"

 It took a few seconds for me to realize he'd actually said something.
 I smiled weakly, shaking my head.
 "Nah, I don't have my contact lenses."

 He turned, concern splattered on his face.
 "Serena, you've been a little quiet for the last half hour.
 Are you okay?"